rweigel/stats/definitions.md

 Given $a_1$, $a_2$, ... $a_{n_a}$ and $b_1$, $b_2$, ... $b_{n_b}$, one can form $N=n_an_b$ distinct ordered pairs with one element from each list.
 Said another way, if slot $1$ is filled with a choice from $a$ and slot $2$ is filled with a choice from $b$, there are $n_an_b$ unique ways to fill the slots.

+If there are n<sub>1</sub> ways of doing operation 1 and  n<sub>2</sub> ways of doing operation 2, then both operations can be performed in n<sub>1</sub>·n<sub>2</sub> ways.
+For example, if operation 1 is moving north, south, east, or west and operation 2 is moving up or down, then there are 8 possible combinations of a horizontal step followed by a vertical step.

 One can use a tree diagram, table, or $x$--$y$ plot to prove.

 **Typical Example**: